Design-Robust Two-Way-Fixed-Effects Regression For Panel Data: Abstract

 \section{Abstract}

-We propose a new estimator for the average causal effects of a binary treatment with panel data in settings with general treatment patterns.
-Our approach augments the two-way-fixed-effects specification with the unit-specific weights that arise from a model for the assignment mechanism.
-We show how to construct these weights in various settings, including situations where units opt into the treatment sequentially.
-The resulting estimator converges to an average (over units and time) treatment effect under the correct specification of the assignment model.
-We show that our estimator is more robust than the conventional two-way estimator: it remains consistent if either the assignment mechanism or the two-way regression model is correctly specified and performs better than the two-way-fixed-effect estimator if both are locally misspecified.
-This strong double robustness property quantifies the benefits from modeling the assignment process and motivates using our estimator in practice.
+We propose a new estimator for average causal effects of a binary treatment with panel data in settings with general treatment patterns.
+Our approach augments the popular two-way-fixed-effects specification with unit-specific weights that arise from a model for the assignment mechanism.
+We show how to construct these weights in various settings, including the staggered adoption setting, where units opt into the treatment sequentially but permanently.
+The resulting estimator converges to an average (over units and time) treatment effect under the correct specification of the assignment model, even if the fixed effect model is misspecified.
+We show that our estimator is more robust than the conventional two-way estimator: it remains consistent if either the assignment mechanism or the two-way regression model is correctly specified.
+In addition, the proposed estimator performs better than the two-way-fixed-effect estimator if the outcome model and assignment mechanism are locally misspecified.
+This strong robustness property underlines and quantifies the benefits of modeling the assignment process and motivates using our estimator in practice.
+We also discuss an extension of our estimator to handle dynamic treatment effects.